sebetc4/bash-backup-hdd/btrfs-backup/README.md

 The YAML configuration file defines:
 - Source directory
-- LUKS devices (required in production mode)
+- LUKS devices (only required when using `--mount` option)
 - Destination directories
 - Folders and subfolders to backup

+**Note:** In manual mode (default), LUKS devices are not used.
+The script assumes volumes are already mounted.

 ### Setup